jhauberg/comply/README.md

 <br/>

-If you prefer not installing, you can still use the phase script as described in 1).
-It can be useful to avoid installing if you're working on new features, or want to use a different fork.
+If you prefer not installing, you can still use the phase script as described in **1)**.
+It can be useful to avoid installing if you're working on new features or fixing bugs.

 Just point to the [run.py](run.py) script instead of the installed executable: